ibm-cloud-docs/log-analysis/archive.md

 7. Optionally, add a Key Protect Key to encrypt data at rest.

-    All objects are encrypted by default using randomly generated keys and an all-or-nothing-transform.
+    All objects are encrypted by default by using randomly generated keys and an all-or-nothing-transform.
 While this default encryption model provides at-rest security, some workloads need to be in possession of the encryption keys used.
 For more information, see [Manage encryption](/docs/services/cloud-object-storage?topic=cloud-object-storage-encryption).